keremserhatgkc/stream-clone/README.md

-# This project is developed for exercising for ReactJs and Redux
+# This project is developed for exercising about ReactJs and Redux